Deep-Symmetry/afterglow/README.md

       fixture implementation.
 - [x] Add color wheel support.
-- [ ] Review existing fixture definitions for consistency of function names, start a style guide on the Wiki for others creating fixture definitions.
+- [ ] Review existing fixture definitions for consistency of function names, start a style guide in the docs for others creating fixture definitions.
 - [ ] Make pass over all source, flesh out API doc and preconditions.
 - [ ] Sparkle effect, essentially a particle generator with